-C. Grades K and 1 will use a Performance Grade Key based on student mastery of the Common Core State Standards.
-The Performance Grade Key uses the following rubric:
+C. Grades K and 1 will use a Performance Standards Grade Key based on student mastery of the Florida Standards.
+The Performance Standards Grade Key uses the following rubric:

-4 = Exceeds the standard
+4 = Exceeds End of Year Standard

-3 = Meets the standard
+3 = Meets End of Year Standard